SamanthaSolomon/U3-bird-routes/README.md

 ## 🚀 Completion looks like:

-- You have an express app in your `bird-app` directory
 - Your express app includes a `server.js`, with accurate routes
 - Your commit history has more than one commit